You might have heard about Superbugs which are resistant to all medicines. This is known as Anti-Microbial Resistance (AMR).

 The main aims of this conference are:

-- To work towards combating antimicrobial Resistance (AMR) globally.
+- To work towards combating Antimicrobial Resistance (AMR) globally.

-Being one of the world’s largest consumer of antibiotics, the Indian Ministry of Health and Family Welfare, in association with the World Health Organization (WHO) Regional Office for South Asia, had conducted an International Conference on Antimicrobial Resistance.
+Being one of the world’s largest consumers of antibiotics, the Indian Ministry of Health and Family Welfare, in association with the World Health Organization (WHO) Regional Office for South Asia, had conducted an International Conference on Antimicrobial Resistance.
 JP Nadda (Union Health Minister) launched the logo “Use with Care” for antibiotics at this International Conference.